 Then we added Herbivorous Butcher bacon as an extra ingredient, because their seitan bacon makes everything better.

 (The cheeseburger pizza is no longer on the menu sadly!
-But maybe with a bit of sweet talking they will make it a regular menu item.)
+But maybe with a bit of sweet talking they will make it a regular menu item.
+In the meantime, you can make this cheeseburger pizza recipe at home!)

 Another favorite at Pizza Luce is the Pizza Athena.
 When prepared vegan, it’s topped with spinach, tomato, rinotta, Kalamata olives, artichoke hearts, red onions, oregano, and toasted garlic.